 The transmitter and receiver are often put in one antenna box for easier handling in the field but can also be housed in separate units.
 Discrete objects, such as utilities, typically produce characteristic features, so called hyperbolas, in the resulting radargram.

-The depth and resolution that can be achieved with GPR depends on the frequency of the transmitted electromagnetic pulse.
-A higher frequency results in higher data resolution, whilst a lower frequency results in better depth penetration.
-What frequency to use depends on the application and the required resolution and depth of your survey.
+and the required resolution and depth of your survey.
 For utility locating and mapping, frequencies of around 160-600MHz are usually suitable; see table below.

 As seen in Table 1, the resolution changes with antenna frequency.
 This is also true for increasing depth, meaning that objects need to be larger, at depth, to be detectable.

 |Antenna Frequency (MHz)||Suitable Target Size (m)||Approx. Depth* (m)|